414417 April 3, 2025 14:14 ICMarkets Market News

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as an overlap support that aligns close to the 50% Fibonacci retracement, acting as a potential level where price could stabilize once again.
+Supporting reasons: Identified as a pullback support that aligns close to the 61.8% Fibonacci retracement, acting as a potential level where price could stabilize once again.

 The accuracy, completeness and timeliness of the information contained on this site cannot be guaranteed.
 IC Markets does not warranty, guarantee or make any representations, or assume any liability regarding financial results based on the use of the information in the site.